top of page

 Quantitative Security Selection Risk.
 Data for some companies may be less available and/or less current than data for companies in other markets.
 The Sub-Adviser uses quantitative analysis, and its processes could be adversely affected if erroneous or outdated data is utilized.
 The securities selected using quantitative analysis could perform differently from the financial markets as a whole as a result of the characteristics used in the analysis, the weight placed on each characteristic and changes in the characteristic’s historical trends.
 In addition, the investment analysis used in making investment decisions may not adequately consider certain factors, or may contain design flaws or faulty assumptions, any of which may result in a decline in the value of an investment in the Fund.

 New Fund Risk.
-The Fund is new with no operating history as of the date of this Prospectus.
+The Fund is a recently organized investment company with no operating history.
 As a result, prospective investors have no track record or history on which to base their investment decision.
 There can be no assurance that the Fund will grow to or maintain an economically viable size.

 Premium-Discount Risk.
 The Shares may trade above or below their NAV.
 The NAV of the Fund will generally fluctuate with changes in the market value of the Fund’s holdings.
 The market prices of Shares, however, will generally fluctuate in accordance with changes in NAV as well as the relative supply of, and demand for, Shares on the Exchange and other securities exchanges.
 The existence of significant market volatility, disruptions to creations and redemptions, or potential lack of an active trading market for Fund Shares (including through a trading halt), among other factors, may result in the Shares trading significantly above (at a premium) or below (at a discount) to NAV.
 If you buy Fund Shares when their market price is at a premium or sell the Fund Shares when their market price is at a discount, you may pay more than, or receive less than, NAV, respectively.
 The Adviser cannot predict whether Shares will trade below, at or above their NAV.
 Price differences may be due, in large part, to the fact that supply and demand forces at work in the secondary trading market for Shares will be closely related to, but not identical to, the same forces influencing the prices of the securities held by the Fund.
 However, given that Shares can be purchased and redeemed in large blocks of Shares, called Creation Units (unlike shares of closed-end funds, which frequently trade at appreciable discounts from, and sometimes at premiums to, their NAV), and the Fund’s portfolio holdings are fully disclosed on a daily basis, the Adviser believes that large discounts or premiums to the NAV of Shares should not be sustained, but that may not be the case.